citizennet/frontend-engineering-challenge/README.md

-a# Submission for Frontend Engineer
+# Submission for Frontend Engineer
 This is MEAN Stack app that can be run nightly.
 It pulls information from an API and caches the information for later display.

+## Pages
+Main pages are /admin and /dashboard

 ## Configuration
 ### Client